Check out the latest update for Marathon (v1.1.0, June 2, 2026)! Click here to view the patch notes. It is approx. 6.8 GB on Steam.

 • Not all cores are universal; only Standard (gray) cores work on every shell, while others are shell-specific.

 Tip!
 Equip an Enhanced Backpack to add additional spaces to your backpack, allowing you to loot more in your run!
-Note that if you fail to exfil, you also loose that enhanced backpack!
+Note that if you fail to exfil, you also lose that enhanced backpack!

 WEAPON RARITIES